FFY00/BetterDiscordThemeMasterFile/README.md

-## Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.THEME.CSS
+Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.THEME.CSS

 Shoutout to all the boys in #css-and-themes in BD2 for all the help they've given.
 Credits to:
 - Juicysteak117#1835
 - Satoru#4997
 - Asteria#5675

+## Current discord users using my theme
+Zankokuhime#5572, ka1412#6390, NotWhoYouThink#9443, DarkNeko97#9680, moff#0243

 ## Installing Transparency Theme